schinria/data-viz-final-project/README.md

 *4/7*
 Steven McAlpine: Created a master file with primary dates and winners for both parties using delegate counts from RealClearPolitics.com

+*4/17*
+Jessica Kim: Created a code to count the frequency of tweets by candidate name mention and by positive, negative sentiments by candidate over days